 The same applies to the Church of Umm al-Zinar, which contains the belt of the Virgin Mary.

-You will leave Homs with a huge amount of excitement.
+While it’s not your classic tourist place in Syria, you will leave Homs with a huge amount of excitement.

-About 20% of Homs was destroyed.
+About 20% of Homs were destroyed.

 The city is renowned for its 17 norias used for watering the gardens, which it is claimed date back to 1100 BC.

 Though historically used for the purpose of irrigation, the norias exist today as an almost entirely aesthetic traditional show.